dusanmsk/loxone-grafana/readme.md

     - database: loxone
     - no user password
     - save and test
+- or if using questdb, install questdb datasource and configure it as: TODO
-7. Grafana is ready, go ahead and create some graphs.
+- Grafana is ready, go ahead and create some graphs.